ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 context to be provided as required.
 * If no target_variables are provided only the principal_variable may be adjusted
+* Precision values will introduce a minor level of inaccuracy as the calculations will be adjusted on a very small scale.

 ## 4.0 Data records